MrCodeWeaver/my-m365-app/README.md

-# Getting Started with Create React App

-Sample mgt React app to showcase problem with PersonComponent not updating
+# Sample mgt React app to showcase problem with PersonCard component not updating